angelitto2005/angelitto2005.github.io/README.md

-## Here you can find my favorite REPOs,
-## and a lot of json PLAYERS
+## My favorite REPOs, and json PLAYERS

 <a href="/repo/">repo</a><br>
 <a href="/tmdbplayers/">tmdbplayers</a><br>